McGRAW-HILL EDUCATION AT A GLANCE

 Educators have been and always will be at the core of the learning experience.
 The solutions we develop help educators impart their knowledge to students more efficiently.
 We believe that harnessing technology can enhance learning inside and outside of the classroom and deepen the connections between students and teachers to empower greater success.

 By partnering with educators around the globe, our learning engineers, content developers and pedagogical experts are developing increasingly open learning ecosystems that are proven to improve pass rates, elevate grades and increase engagement for each individual learner while improving outcomes for all.

 HISTORY AND MILESTONES

-Highlights of the company’s long history in education include:
+Some highlights in our long history in education and technology include: